jeppeman/GloballyDynamic/locallydynamic-gradle-plugin/README.md

 # locallydynamic-gradle-plugin

 A gradle plugin that hooks into the bundle build process of the <a href="https://developer.android.com/studio/releases/gradle-plugin">Android Gradle Plugin</a> and uploads produced bundles to a <a href="../locallydynamic-server-library">LocallyDynamic server</a>.<br/>
-Compatible with AGP 3.5 and 3.6.
+Compatible with AGP 3.5 above

 Usage
 ---